banyar-shin/carbon-footprint-logger/README.md

-# cs113-bam
+# carbon-logger
-Team Project for CS113 with Prof Chenhansa
+Team Project for CS113

+This program allows user to track daily carbon footprint, as well as add friends and view their diagrams.